John Romero On Reinventing the Shooter

 Unfortunately, "Reduce your loss aversion" isn't as catchy as "YOLO" or "Carpe Diem".
 But it's more practical life advice for many people.

-top Valve Discloses Source 2 Engine In Recent
+Valve Discloses Source 2 Engine In Recent DOTA 2 Update

 "If and when Valve ever makes Half-Life 3, you wonâ(TM)t have to get Steam to play it.
 In an interview with IGN, Valve says that it wouldnâ(TM)t dream of using its software division to make exclusive games for the Steam OS, because that just isnâ(TM)t the way Valve looks at the world.